SitemapKlarity storyJoin usMedicationServiceAbout us

 • Antacids: antacids can increase the absorption of Ritalin, leading to higher levels of the drug in the body and an increased risk of side effects.

-• Monoamine oxidase inhibitors (MAOIs): When taken with Ritalin, MAOIs can increase the effects of Ritalin and lead to potentially life-threatening side effects, such as high blood pressure, fever, seizures, and coma.
+• Monoamine oxidase inhibitors (MAOIs): when taken with Ritalin, MAOIs can increase the effects of Ritalin and lead to potentially life-threatening side effects, such as high blood pressure, fever, seizures, and coma.
 Ritalin shouldn’t be taken with MAOIs or within 14 days of stopping MAOI treatment, as there may be a risk of a dangerous drug interaction.

 It’s important to talk to your healthcare provider about any medications or supplements you take, including over-the-counter products, to ensure they are safe to take with Ritalin and other central nervous system stimulants.